emersonmellado/nodebcjan6_2020/css.md

 <span style="color: white;">Other white text</span>
 ```

-* This type of selection is usefull if we only need a couple of elements
+* This type of selection is useful if we only need a couple of elements
 * It's hard to change values if we have many items
 * As it's the last property that the browser reads, it's also the [higher priority one](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)
 * Because it is the last property read, it's a good option when you need to override styles